How to Become a Cardiothoracic Surgeon

-A cardiac surgeon specializes in heart surgeries, which necessitates a great deal of education and experience.
+A cardiac surgeon, also known as a cardiothoracic surgeon, specializes in heart surgeries, which necessitates a great deal of education and experience.
 Cardiac surgeons must earn a college pre-med degree, complete medical school, pass an exam to become licensed, and complete two residencies--a process which can take around 15 years to finish.

 |Required Education||Doctor of Medicine degree|